 - Take a few walks while on a long flight to increase the blood circulation in your legs.

 - Choose an aisle seat if possible.
 This will make it easier to move around in the plane.

 Avoid air travel when:

-You've reached your 36th week of pregnancy.
+- You've reached your 36th week of pregnancy.

-- You have a placenta-related problem or have risk factors
+- You have a placenta-related problem or have risk factors for early (preterm) labor.

 - Your doctor has advised against it, based on your medical history or current condition.